Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 It is especially lucky if a stork visits your home.
 Storks are a purifying force that repels negative intentions.
 A stork visiting the home represents a harmonious home life, free of discord and evil energy.

-For an older individual, encountering a stork may represent the need to rely on the care of younger family members.
-The stork’s appearance may be telling you to trust in your loved ones to care for you.
+For an older individual, the significance of encountering a stork may be stronger.
+Storks represent the need for aging seniors to rely on the care of younger family members.
+The stork’s appearance may be telling you to trust in your loved ones to care for you and transition gracefully into this new role.

 For younger people, an encounter with a stork may be a sign that the time is right to begin building your home.
 Storks construct large impressive nests in which to raise their young.
 An encounter with a stork may signal that it’s time to begin building a nest of your own!